-- This course will emphasize knowledge on diverse areas of microbiology such as bacteriology, virology, microbial evolution and applied microbiology, and will equip the students with basic as well as advanced techniques that are popularly used in these fields. - 2.
-It will promote better understanding of microbial diseases and their prevention by in depth study of host pathogen interaction, microbial evasion of immune system, and mode of action of various antimicrobial agents.

-3. As there is a huge demand for new antibiotics in the world, study of microbiology is of utmost importance for human health care and drug development.
+- 1. This course will emphasize knowledge on diverse areas of microbiology such as bacteriology, virology, microbial evolution and applied microbiology, and will equip the students with basic as well as advanced techniques that are popularly used in these fields. - 2.
+It will promote better understanding of microbial diseases and their prevention by in depth study of host pathogen interaction, microbial evasion of immune system, and mode of action of various antimicrobial agents. - 3.
+As there is a huge demand for new antibiotics in the world, study of microbiology is of utmost importance for human health care and drug development. - 4.
+The students will possibly initiate small-scale food processing industries, sewage treatment plants, brewing industries, biogas plants, bio-fertilizer plant, and vaccine development units as start-ups.

-4. Small scale food processing industries, sewage treatment plants, brewing industries, biogas plants, bio-fertilizer plant, and vaccine development units will possibly be initiated as start-ups by the students.
+1. Small-scale food processing industries, Sewage treatment plants, brewing industries, biogas plants, bio-fertilizer and vaccine development units can be initiated as start-ups.